Maryland is on the road to recovery

 So I acted.

-Today, because of these early and aggressive actions, as well as the incredible selflessness, courage, and grit of Marylanders, we appear to be avoiding the terrible death tolls we’ve witnessed in places like Italy and New York.
-Maryland’s all-hands-on-deck approach is working to blunt the worst potential infection rates, save thousands of lives and prevent the overwhelming of our health care system resources.
+Today, because of these early and aggressive actions, as well as the incredible selflessness, courage, and grit of Marylanders, our State appears to be avoiding the terrible death tolls we’ve witnessed in places like Italy and New York.
+Maryland’s all-hands-on deck approach is working to blunt the worst potential infection rates, save thousands of lives, and prevent the overwhelming of our health care system resources.

-Even as we see this success, the COVID-19 pandemic continues to inflict an unthinkable toll on our state.
+Even as we see this success, the COVID-19 pandemic continues to inflict an unthinkable toll on our State just like the rest of America.
 We’ve lost hundreds of Marylanders to this disease and hundreds of thousands more are out of work.

 That’s why Maryland’s safe and responsible recovery is my top and most urgent priority.
 Since the first days of this crisis, I’ve been consulting with top public health experts and a diverse group of business leaders, organized labor leaders and economists to develop a plan to gradually reopen Maryland’s economy.

-We’ve also been taking unprecedented actions to meet the four key building blocks necessary for Maryland’s reopening and recovery: expanding personal protective equipment for front-line personnel, growing hospital surge capacity, creating adequate testing capacity and implementing a robust contact tracing program.
+We’ve also been working around the clock and taking unprecedented actions to meet the four key building blocks necessary for Maryland’s reopening and recovery: expanding personal protective equipment for frontline personnel, growing hospital surge capacity, creating adequate testing capacity, and implementing a robust contact tracing program.

-We flew in 500,000 tests from South Korea last week.
-Maryland will never hesitate to do whatever is necessary to secure the resources we need for a safe and responsible recovery.
+As the world saw last week as we flew in 500,000 tests from South Korea, Maryland will never hesitate to do whatever is necessary to secure the resources we need for a safe and responsible recovery.

 Our “Maryland Strong: A Roadmap to Recovery” plan details targeted and evidence-based guideposts for Maryland’s recovery and outlines the “new normal” necessary for a safe, gradual, and effective reopening.
 Current restrictions will be lifted incrementally based upon risk to the community.
 We will delegate decision-making to local health officials as much as possible.
 But we will also continue to provide a coordinated state response that recognizes hot spots in one area can quickly spread to other parts of the state.